Bo-ChenUF/distributed_rt_with_dp/README.md

 Copy the prompted token and paste it in the corresponding field when entering the jupyter server.
 The jupyter server can be accessed by entering `http://localhost:8889` in a web browser.

+## Connect running containers to VSCode
+To use a docker contain as a development environment, add the following extensions to your VSCode:

+1) docker:
+2) Dev Container
+3) SSH-remote
+4) WSL